MaggieDaisy/Discover-Sardinia/README.md

 * 1 single page with 5 different content sections and the possibility to navigate between them
 * Header – fixed navigation bar with logo and brand name
 * 5 main sections called:
-Home – Landing page with hero images
+~ Home – Landing page with hero sliding images
-About – Page with practical and historical information Trips – Showcase of three local trips
+~ About – Page with practical and historical information and gallery ~ Trips – Showcase of three local trips and gallery
-Attractions – Showcase of attraction locations
-Contact – Form to send request
+~ Attractions – Showcase of attraction and their locations ~ Contact – Form to send request
 * Footer – fixed footer with social media icons

 ### **Surface**